freakandstein/speech-recognition/README.md

 ```
 VOICE_COMMANDS = {
+    "kamera 1": ["command", "1"],
+    "kamera 2": ["command", "2"],
-    "first camera": ["command", "3"],
+    "kamera 3": ["command", "3"],
-    "second camera": ["command", "4"],
+    "kamera 4": ["command", "4"],
-    "record": ["command", "r"],
+    "merekam": ["command", "r"],
     # Add more mappings here
 }
 ```

-When you say "First camera", the script will send Command+3 using `pyautogui` (make sure Python has Accessibility permissions in System Settings).
-"Second camera" will send Command+4, and "Record" will send Command+R.
+When you say "camera one", the script will send Command+1 using `pyautogui` (make sure Python has Accessibility permissions in System Settings). "camera two" will send Command+2, and so on.

 You can add more commands by editing the dictionary.
 The matching is case-insensitive, ignores punctuation, and supports fuzzy matching for minor typos.